...

 Nip parental alienation in the bud before it causes damage

 Inevitably, alienating behavior will cause damage to your relationship with your child.
 With that said, taking steps to eliminate this behavior is crucial.
-Modifying visitation orders is a direct means to change the situation which has led to alienating behavior.
-Limiting your co-parent’s time with your child may not be easy but it is likely necessary.
-His or her behavior has led to the sort of frustrations and challenges scene in your daily life.
+Modifying visitation orders is a direct means to change the situation that has led to alienating behavior.
+Limiting your co-parent’s time with your child may not be easy, but it is likely necessary.
+His or her behavior has led to the sort of frustrations and challenges seen in your daily life.

 Addressing these challenges takes effort and a plan.
 There is no way to avoid discussing these challenges.
 Talking to your parents directly can help.
 However, short of causing him or her to change their behavior it is likely that going to court becomes necessary.